UtkarshTheDev/HomeMeal/project-docs/Implementation-Plan.md

+---
+description: This plan outlines the development of the HomeMeal App, a mobile application built with React Native (using Expo) and Supabase as the backend.
+The app connects customers, meal makers, and delivery boys, providing a seamless meal planning and delivery experience.
+Follow the phases and steps outlined below to build every feature systematically.
+This just provide a basic structure of how to work on this project but you have to write to code keeping in mind of the user flow okay.
+globs:
+alwaysApply: true
+---
 # HomeMeal App Implementation Plan

 This plan outlines the development of the HomeMeal App, a mobile application built with React Native (using Expo) and Supabase as the backend.
 The app connects customers, meal makers, and delivery boys, providing a seamless meal planning and delivery experience.
 Follow the phases and steps outlined below to build every feature systematically.